Anemia

 Risk Factors

-Anemia is more common in woman and those who are pregnant.
-It is also more common in older adults who are sick or infants less than 2 years old.
+Anemia is more common in women and those who are pregnant.
+It is also more common in older adults who are sick or infants less than 2 years of age.

-Other factors that may increase the risk of anemia include:
+Other things that may raise the risk of anemia include:

-• Poor diet which is low in iron, vitamins, and minerals
+• A diet that is low in iron, vitamins, and minerals

-• Blood loss which may be due to periods, surgery, or injury
+• Blood loss that may be due to periods, surgery, or injury

 • Chronic or serious illness